MannMerwana/searchEngineRepo/README.md

-# SeachEngine Repo By FrontendTeam : Mann,Yash and Jishan
+#Docsy  SeachEngine Repo By FrontendTeam : Mann,Yash and Jishan

 This is a SearchEngine similar to google with following features: